johnlindquist/kit/docs/mcp-inspector-testing.md

 ## Overview

-This guide demonstrates how to test the Script Kit MCP server using the MCP Inspector CLI.
+This guide demonstrates how to test the Script Kit app's built-in MCP server using the MCP Inspector CLI.

 ## Test Setup